questionlp/api.wwdt.me/API Design.md

 * /v1.0/shows/date/`:year`/details

-  **(Authenticated)** Retrieve a list of all shows from `year` along with their corresponding show IDs, show dates and repeat show/Best Of information
+  Retrieve a list of all shows from `year` along with their corresponding show IDs, show dates and repeat show/Best Of information

 * /v1.0/shows/date/`:year`/`:month`